terraform-aws-modules/terraform-aws-lambda/README.md

 * [Lambda Event Source Mapping](https://www.terraform.io/docs/providers/aws/r/lambda_event_source_mapping.html)

-This Terraform module is the part of [serverless.tf framework](https://serverless.tf), which aims to simplify all operations when working with the serverless in Terraform:
+This Terraform module is the part of [serverless.tf framework](https://github.com/antonbabenko/serverless.tf), which aims to simplify all operations when working with the serverless in Terraform:

-1. Build and package dependencies
+1. Build and install dependencies - [read more](#build)
-2. Create and store deployment package
+2. Create, store, and use deployment packages - [read more](#package)
-3. Create and update AWS Lambda Function and Lambda Layer
+3. Create and update AWS Lambda Function and Lambda Layer - [see usage](#usage)
-4. Publish and create aliases for AWS Lambda Function
+4. Publish and create aliases for AWS Lambda Function - [see usage](#usage)
-5. and more

 ## Features

 - [x] Build dependencies for your Lambda Function and Layer.
-Supports local builds, using Docker (with or without SSH agent support for private builds).
+- [x] Support builds locally and in Docker (with or without SSH agent support for private builds).
 - [x] Create deployment package or deploy existing (previously built package) from local, from S3, from URL.
 - [x] Store deployment packages locally or in the S3 bucket.
 - [x] Support almost all features of Lambda resources (function, layer, alias, etc.)